nirsgv/afx--played/README.md

   - The app and its API are served through express.js.
   - Components are function based, some incorporate hooks and all are self-made.
   - Sass is used as a stylesheet preprocessor.
   - The data sources are a few json files which i assembled.
+  - Jest and Enzyme are used for testing.

-You can also:
+You can:
-  - Import and save files from GitHub, Dropbox, Google Drive and One Drive
+  - Use the filtering in the app through three parameters:
   - Drag and drop markdown and HTML files into Dillinger
   - Export documents as Markdown, HTML and PDF